7 Must-Have Breastfeeding Herbs

 It’s also good for:

-• although it may contraindicated during pregnancy many pregnant women have consumed nettles with no reported increase in uterine activity, miscarriage, or malformations in the offspring
+• Although it may be contraindicated during pregnancy, many pregnant women have consumed nettles with no reported increase in uterine activity, miscarriage, or malformations in the offspring

 4. Ashwagandha- {withania somnifera}